gazhenko/gazhenko.github.io/_posts/2019-05-21-scaling-devops-using-innersource.markdown

 layout: post
 title:  Scaling Devops Using Innersource
 date:   2019-05-22 1:20
 description: How do you scale Devops best practices across multiple product teams and maintain consistency and reliability of your tooling, automation, and culture?
-Innersource is more supportable in the long run and can help give teams the flexibility they need to succeed in releasing code that built/tested/deployed consistently.
+Innersource is more supportable in the long run and can help give teams the flexibility they need to succeed in releasing code that is built/tested/deployed consistently.
 ---
 _incomplete_